MaksimDzhangirov/go-patterns/concurrency-patterns/graceful-exit/graceful-exit.md

 # Graceful Goroutine Exit

 ## Gracefully terminating a 'goroutine'
-Signal a goroutine to cleanup and exit.
-Using input channel, quit channel to send signal(s) to the goroutine.
+Signal a goroutine to clean up and exit.
+We are using input channel `quit` to send signal(s) to the goroutine.

 ``` go
 package main